monoxideboi/googleCloudBlenderRender/README.md

-# Ease of use for google cloud rendering that adds inputs
+# Ease of use for google cloud rendering

-This makes it a lot easier instead of having to edit the bash script directly
+Adds input fields for rendering, this makes it a lot easier instead of having to edit the bash script directly